udovenko/google_merchant/README.md

 This gem can be used for two purposes: **Google Merchant feed generation** and **Google Product Categories tree building**.
 Each part of functionality is optional but it's advisable to use them together.

+## Configuration

+Check **initializers/google_merchant.rb** after gem installation to see the configuration example.
+Since the gem was created for custom shops without any e-commerce solutions like **Spree**, mapping products to feed view is just an array generation within a proc., so you can manage feed tags content absolutely without restrictions.

 ## Feed

 By default, feed is available on demand as a controller action by route **google_merchant/feed.atom**.
 This means it will be always generated again for each request, which could be expensive for a big amount of products.
 In this case consider feed file generation.

 To generate feed file according to relative path and format given in configuration, execute: